A nonequilibrium distribution for stochastic thermodynamics: Macroscopic nonequilibrium thermodynamics

 \section{Macroscopic nonequilibrium thermodynamics}

 This section provides a brief overview of classical macroscopic nonequilibrium thermodynamics.
 In particular, we present two equivalent formulations of the uncompensated heat of Clausius.
 These expressions can be found in the foundational works of De Donder and his school \cite{PRIGO, DEDONDER}.
-We consider, as illustrated in Fig. 1, a thermodynamic system represented by a closed volume containing atoms or molecules.
+We consider, as illustrated in Fig.~1, a textbook thermodynamic system consisting of a gas of atoms or molecules confined in a variable volume controlled by a movable piston.

-This volume, which may vary, is assumed to be in perfect thermal contact with a heat reservoir at constant temperature $T_{0}$.
-The system is also coupled to a work reservoir characterized by a constant generalized force $f$, conjugate to an externally controllable parameter $\lambda $.
-The internal energy $U$ is taken to be a state function of the system, and its infinitesimal variation arises solely from energy exchanges with the thermal and mechanical surroundings.
+This volume is assumed to be in perfect thermal contact with a heat reservoir at constant temperature $T_{0}$.
+The system is also coupled to a work reservoir characterized by a generalized force $f$ (pressure, defined here as force per unit area), conjugate to an externally controllable parameter $\lambda $.
+The internal energy $U$ is taken to be a state function of the system, and its infinitesimal change arises solely from energy exchanges with the thermal and mechanical surroundings.
 This leads to the first law of thermodynamics for a closed system, where no exchange of matter with the environment occurs:

 The quantity $\delta Q$ denotes the infinitesimal heat exchanged between the system and the thermal reservoir, while $\delta W$ represents the infinitesimal work associated with variations in the external control parameter.
 These quantities are not exact differentials, in contrast to the total differential $dU$, which characterizes the change in internal energy, a state function.
 By defining work solely in terms of changes in the external parameter $\lambda $, the first law of thermodynamics enables a definition of heat as the difference between the change in internal energy and the work performed on (or by) the system.
-At the macroscopic level, the infinitesimal work exchange is defined as:
+At the macroscopic level, the infinitesimal work exchange is consequently defined as:

-Here, $d\lambda $ denotes the variation of an external control parameter (e.g., the volume), and $f$ is the corresponding intensive mechanical force (e.g., the pressure) conjugate to this parameter.
+Here, $d\lambda $ denotes the variation of an external control parameter (i.e., the volume of the vessel), and $f$ is the corresponding intensive mechanical force (e.g., the external pressure) conjugate to this parameter.
 There exist as many external parameters as there are distinct ways to perform work on the system.
 The equilibrium thermodynamic state of the system is characterized by the temperature $T$ and the external parameter $\lambda $.
 In this framework, the mechanical force $f$ depends on both $T$ and $\lambda $, such that: